IBM/maximo-labs/MkDocs/monitor_modbus_simulator/docs/index.md

 # Welcome to the </br>IBM Maximo Monitor Modbus Simulator Lab
-This lab will describe how to install and setup a Modbus Simulater.
+This Maximo Hands-on Lab will describe how to install and setup a Modbus Simulator, </br>
+that will simulate two Lenze i550 variable frequency drives (VFDs).

+It can be used in many different custom demonstrations, hence why it is a separate lab.

 The rationale behind creating this lab is to: